 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Mayeuxs AC & Heating to repair an air conditioner coolant leak.
-In most instances, it might just be better to request air conditioning installation since Freon is costly.
-Production of this coolant was halted in 2020 due to its harmful effects on the ozone layer.
-As a result, just limited recycled quantities are available.
+Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Mayeuxs AC & Heating to fix an air conditioner coolant leak.
+In many situations, it might just be better to request air conditioning installation since Freon is expensive.
+Manufacturing of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
+As a result, just reduced recycled quantities are available.

-Trust Mayeuxs AC & Heating for Fixing Your Air Conditioner Leaks
+Rely on Mayeuxs AC & Heating for Fixing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Norco and St. Charles Parish, turn to the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and affordable services since {year}.
-Call us at (985) 764-2426 to request your appointment now!
+When it comes to air conditioning repair in Norco and St. Charles Parish, turn to the company your neighbors and friends trust.
+We’ve been known for our fast, friendly and affordable services since {year}.
+Contact us at (985) 764-2426 to schedule your appointment now!